th0razin3/vur/srcpkgs/viber/readme.md

 ## How do I install it?

 Clone this repository, copy/paste the `srcpkgs` directory in your locally cloned `void-packages` repo (repository) and build (repackage) the application with `./xbps-src pkg vibe`.
-You can then install ocenaudio with `sudo xbps-install --repository hostdir/binpkgs viber`.
+You can then install Viber with `sudo xbps-install --repository hostdir/binpkgs viber`.
 I don't repackage Viber, it's way too big at the time (they now have to build/package binaries for Wayland and X.org in a single package, so that takes a lot of space).

 ## How do I know if Viber is out of date?